userfrosting/learn/10.users/02.access-control/docs.md

 ### Callbacks

-UserFrosting ships with a number of predefined access condition callbacks, which are defined in `sprinkles/account/src/ServicesProvider/ServicesProvider.php`:
+UserFrosting ships with a number of predefined access condition callbacks, which are defined in `UserFrosting\Sprinkle\Account\Authorize\AccessConditions`:

 | Callback                          | Description                                                                                  |
 | --------------------------------- | -------------------------------------------------------------------------------------------- |